WHAT TO EXPECT

 We offer small groups twice each year.
 The first session of groups begins in September and lasts for 12 weeks.
 Our second session of Center Groups begins in February of the new year and runs from 6 to 8 weeks.

 "For consider your calling, brothers: not many of you were wise according to worldly standards, not many were powerful, not many were of noble birth..."
 Ain't that the truth!

-But not as much as my wife who I have been married to for 24 years.
+But not as much as my wife who I have been married to for 26 years as of July 2019.
 As a couple, we are both advocates of orphan care, having adopted Kate when she was 11 days old.
-That's me in that selfie with my wife Dinika, our daughter Eden (17), and our daughter Kate (9).
-I guess it's not a selfie after all.
-It's an us-ie.
+That's me in the selfie with my wife Dinika, our son Rex (2), our daughter Eden (18), and our daughter Kate (10).
+That's right.
+Eight years between each of our kids, because we're good planners.

 Children's Ministry Director